-In short, and to recapitulate the main points upon which we have insisted.-Why the disproportion in knowledge between the two sexes should be so great, when the inequality in natural talents is so small; or why the understanding of women should be lavished upon trifles, when nature has made it capable of higher and better things, we profess ourselves not able to understand.
-The affectation charged upon female knowledge is best cured by making that knowledge more general: and the economy devolved upon women is best secured by the ruin, disgrace, and inconvenience which proceeds from neglecting it.
-For the care of children, nature has made a direct and powerful provision; and the gentleness and elegance of women is the natural consequence of that desire to please, which is productive of the greatest part of civilisation and refinement, and which rests upon a foundation too deep to be shaken by any such modifications in education as we have proposed.
-If you educate women to attend to dignified and important subjects, you are multiplying, beyond measure, the chances of human improvement, by preparing and medicating those early impressions, which always come from the mother; and which, in a great majority of instances, are quite decisive of character and genius.
-Nor is it only in the business of education that women would influence the destiny of men. - If women knew more, men must learn more - for ignorance would then be shameful - and it would become the fashion to be instructed. tion of women improves the stock of national talents, and employs more minds for the instruction and amusement of the world; - it increases the pleasures of society, by multiplying the topics upon which the two sexes take a common interest; - and makes marriage an intercourse of understanding as well as of affection, by giving dignity and importance to the female character.
-The education of women favours public morals; it provides for every season of life, as well as for the brightest and the best; and leaves a woman when she is stricken by the hand of time, not as she now is, destitute of every thing, and neglected by all; but with the full power and the splendid attractions of knowledge, - diffusing the elegant pleasures of polite literature, and receiving the just homage of learned and accomplished men.
+In short, and to recapitulate the main points upon which we have insisted .- Why the disproportion in knowledge between t' two sexes should be so great, when the mequality in natural tilents is so small; or why the understanding of women should be lavished upon triffes, when nature has made it capable of higher and better things, we profess curselves not able to understand.
+If c affectation charged upon female knowledge is best cured by making that knowledge more general : and the economy devolved upon women is best secured by the ruin, disgrace, and inconvenience which proceeds from neglecting it.
+For the care of children, nature has made a direct and powerful provision, and the gentleness and elegance of women is the natural consequence of that desire to please, which is productive of the greatest part of civilization and refinement, and which rests upon a foundation too deep to be shaken by any such modifications in education as we have proposed.
+If you educate women to attend to dignified and important subjects, you are multiplying, beyond micasure, the chances of human improvement, by preparing and medicating those early impressions, which always come from the mother; and which, in a great majority of instances, are quite decisive of character and genus.
+Nor is it only in the Lusiness of education that women would miluence the destiny of mens-if women knew more, men must learn more-for ignorance would then be shameful-and it would become the fashion to be instructed.
+The instruction of women improves the stock of national talents, and employs more minds for the instruction and amusement of the world i-it increases the pleasures of society, by multiplying the topics upon which the two vexes take a common interest; -- and makes marriage an intercourse of understanding as well as of affection, by giving dignity and importance to the female character.
+The education of women favours public morals; it provides for every